RolandasRazma/iLabyrinth/README.md

 iLabyrinth
 =========
-iOS game that still earns some money on AppStore :)
+iOS game that still earns some money :)
 You can download it from <a href="http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=380886785&mt=8">App Store</a>

 game written for iPhone/iPod Touch and iPad in Objective-C using <a href="https://github.com/cocos2d/cocos2d-iphone">Cocos2D-iphone</a>.
 There is 2 build targets - normal and lite versions.